-A GGP mentor, Debbie has supported several newcomers and their families navigate life in Canada.
+As a dedicated mentor, Debbie has helped several newcomers and their families navigate life in Canada.
 Debbie, a regional manager of chaplaincy services in the federal correctional system, came to GGP two years ago after meeting a newcomer family at her church and helping them get established in Canada.
 Wanting to offer more newcomers support in their settlement journeys, Debbie has helped clients prep for the IELTS and Canadian citizenship exams, complete their ESL homework, and navigate an array of practical matters.

 To Debbie, it’s very important to demonstrate that she is a trusted source clients can reach out to, whether they have questions about a letter they received or need someone to patiently practice English with them.
 When assisting a client with a process like filling out forms Debbie makes sure to engage and “give the person the tools” to build their understanding.

 Debbie’s conscientiousness extends to all aspects, including food.
 Debbie regularly sees a family from Syria that she met through volunteering—they have remained part of one another’s pandemic bubble.
 Debbie cooked the family a Halal Thanksgiving dinner and says, “I took a picture of the turkey with the Halal packaging and the pan I was using so they would have confidence that I what I was giving them, they could actually eat. ”